haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ## BONUS 1: Dissecting the interface energetics: what is the impact of a single mutation?

 Mutations at the binding interfaces can have widely varying effects on binding affinity - some may be negligible, while others can significantly strengthen or weaken the interaction.
-Exploring these mutations helps identify critical amino acids for redesigning a structurally characterized protein-protein interfaces, which paves the way for developing protein-based therapeutics to deal with diverse range of diseases.
+Exploring these mutations helps identify critical amino acids for redesigning structurally characterized protein-protein interfaces, which paves the way for developing protein-based therapeutics to deal with a diverse range of diseases.
 To pinpoint such amino acids positions, the residues across the protein interaction surfaces are either randomly or strategically mutated.
 Scanning mutations in this manner is experimentally costly.
 Therefore, computational methods have been developed to estimate the impact of an interfacial mutation on protein-protein interactions.
-These computational methods come it two main flavour.
+These computational methods come in two main flavours.
 One involves rigorous free energy calculations, and, while highly accurate, these methods are computationally expensive.
-The other category includes faster, approximate approaches that predicts changes in binding energy using statistical potentials, machine learning, empirical scoring functions etc. Though less precise, these faster methods are practical for large-scale screening and early-stage analysis.
-In this bonus excersice, we will take a look at two quick ways of estimating the effect of a single mutation in the interface.
+The other category includes faster, approximate approaches that predict changes in binding energy using statistical potentials, machine learning, empirical scoring functions etc. Though less precise, these faster methods are practical for large-scale screening and early-stage analysis.
+In this bonus exercise, we will take a look at two quick ways of estimating the effect of a single mutation in the interface.

 ### PROT-ON and haddock3-scoring to inspect a single mutation

-PROT-ON (Structure-based detection of designer mutations in PROTein-protein interface mutatiONs) is a tool and [online server](http://proton.tools.ibg.edu.tr:8001/about) that scans all possible interfacial mutations and **pedicts ΔΔG score** by using EvoEF1 (active in both on the web server and stand-alone versions) or FoldX (active only in the stand-alone version) with the aim of finding the most mutable positions.
+PROT-ON (Structure-based detection of designer mutations in PROTein-protein interface mutatiONs) is a tool and [online server](http://proton.tools.ibg.edu.tr:8001/about) that scans all possible interfacial mutations and **predicts ΔΔG score** by using EvoEF1 (active in both on the web server and stand-alone versions) or FoldX (active only in the stand-alone version) with the aim of finding the most mutable positions.
 The original publication describing PROT-ON can be found [here](https://www.frontiersin.org/journals/molecular-biosciences/articles/10.3389/fmolb.2023.1063971/full).

 Here we will use PROT-ON to analyse the interface of our antibody-antigen complex.
 For that, we will use the provided matched reference structure (`4G6M-matched.pdb`) in which both chains of the antibody have the same chainID (A), which allows us to analyse all interface residues of the antibody at once.